 Most investors are familiar with precious metals like platinum, gold and silver — but few have heard of a highly valuable element called osmium — thought to be the rarest and densest metal.

-Osmium is the eighth and last precious metal according to the Osmium-Institute Germany, which has announced the global market launch of the new precious metal.
+Osmium is the eighth and last precious metal according to the Osmium-Institute Germany, which recently announced the global market launch of the new precious metal.

 It is said to be the least abundant element in the earth’s crust.